TanStack/table/docs/src/api/features/filters.md

 - A `string` that references a custom filter functions provided via the `tableOptions.filterFns` option
 - A function directly provided to the `columnDefinition.filterFn` option

-The final list of filter functions available for the `columnDefnition.filterFn` and ``tableOptions.globalFilterFn` options use the following type:
+The final list of filter functions available for the `columnDef.filterFn` and ``tableOptions.globalFilterFn` options use the following type:

 ```tsx
 export type FilterFnOption<TGenerics extends TableGenerics> =